 By George Binney, Philip Glanfield, and Gerhard Wilke

 The business world is often hailed as a paragon of efficiency and entrepreneurial vitality.
 But ask anyone who has experienced corporate life and they’ll tell you all about the other side.
-Though large organizations achieve many wonderful things, so much of what happens inside their walls makes no sense at all.
+Though large organizations achieve many wonderful things, so much of what happens inside their (even virtual) walls makes no sense at all.

 Consider the following patterns in many companies and organizations, across very different sectors, and you might feel a deflating sense of recognition: